-We use “pattern classes” and “drill classes” as convenient shorthand to measure the manufacturability of the PCB.
+We use “pattern classes” and “drill classes” as convenient shorthand method to measure the manufacturability of the PCB.

 This controls whether the board can be made in our pooling services (PCB proto, STANDARD pool, TECH pool, IMS pool) and controls the price if the board is made in On demand.